igormintz/pandas2polars/README.md

 # pandas2polars
-a notbook helping to transition from pandas to polars
+a notebook helping to transition from pandas to polars